timetraveller-123/tp/docs/DeveloperGuide.md

 ## Planned Enhancements

-### Feature: Better-UndoRedo

-Undo and Redo commands are able to effect UI changes.

-Currently, Undo and Redo commands do not affect the UI.
+1. Currently, Undo and Redo commands do not affect the UI.
 As such, commands such as `listp` and `findp` cannot be undone.
-Moreover, as spillover, undoing a past command does not change the UI.
-This makes it such that a recently added person, that is later deleted by `undo`, will still be visible in the Info Display, until another command (eg. `viewp`) displaces it.
+Moreover, this makes it such that a recently added person, that is later deleted by `undo`, will still be visible in the Info Display, until another command (eg. `viewp`) displaces it.

 Example: